yewstack/yew/docs/concepts/html/elements.md

 }
 ```

-If the attribute is set to `None`, it will behave as though it wasn't set.
+If the attribute is set to `None`, the attribute won't be set in the DOM.

 ## Classes